vanh17/WebAppsLabs/README.md

 For your convenience, a MAKEFILE is provided:

-- Doing `make lint` will run eslint on your two code files.
+- Doing `make lint` will run eslint on your code file.
 - Doing `make lintall` will run eslint on code files and test files.
 - Doing `make testTask` will run the tests in `task.spec.js`.
-- Doing `make testCollection` will run the tests in `collection.spec.js`.
-- Doing `make all` will run lint on your code files, and if they pass it will then run the test files.
+- Doing `make all` will run lint on your code file, and if it passes it will then run the test files.

-There are 4 files in total that you need to work with:
+There are 2 files in total that you need to work with:

 - `task.js`: Contains a "class" for creating tasks and setting task properties.
-- `collection.js`: Contains a "class" for managing a "collection of tasks".
 - `task.spec.js`: Contains tests for the tasks class.
-- `collection.spec.js`: Contains tests for the collection class.

 We will do testing a bit differently this time around.
 Instead of opening a web-page to view the tests, you will run them from the command line / terminal.
 For instance to run the tests for the task class, you would do: